 ESPPs and stock options can, when exercised, have a diluting effect on a company's stock.
 One way that a company can prevent this is through a restricted stock unit plan.
 In an RSU plan, a grant made to an employee is valued in terms of company stock, but stock isn't issued at the time of the grant.
 Only after the employee completes the terms of vesting are shares or a cash equivalent to shares awarded.

 Vesting usually takes a set time period, but it may also be based on performance targets.
-Employees aren’t taxed at the time of the grant, only when the grant becomes vested.
+Employees generally aren’t taxed at the time of the grant, only when the grant becomes vested.
 Even then, the employee may only be liable for required government taxes, withheld by the employer, until receiving the shares or cash equivalent.

 Employer tax benefits